cytham/irsim/README.md

 # IRSim: Simulation of Intron Retention in Coding RNA

-## (WORK IN PROGRESS)

 Latest version 0.0.2

 This software is created to simulate RNA sequencing datasets (Illumina NGS) with pseudo-random intron retention events in coding RNA transcripts.
 The simulated datasets can be used to evaluate and benchmark intron-retention detection softwares or workflows.
+IRSim is a software package written in Python3 and employs DWGSIM for NGS read simulation.

+The percent intron retention (PIR) of each retained intron is calculated by \[100 x mean retention reads over the sum of retention and spliced intron reads\] taken from [Braunschweig et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4216919/).

 ## Installation